maxkamjon1602/lessons/04-lesson/README.md

 - Add lights + PBR materials (DirectionalLight, MeshStandardMaterial) after Step 06.
 - Replace pyramid with a real **tetrahedron** or **imported glTF**.
 - Add an **OrbitControls** step to let learners inspect the scene interactively.
 - Animate **depth** (move models along Z) to show near/far clipping.

----

-## License
+## 💪 Challenges
-All materials in this repository can only be used for personal educational purposes.
-Any other activity is strictly prohibited.
+- Replace the pyramid with a custom model loaded via `GLTFLoader`.
+- Add a UI control to switch materials or colors on the 3D shapes.
+- Enable a gentle rotation for the 2D group when in Orthographic view.

+Made with ❤️ for your 2D → 3D jump.
+Happy building!

 ---

 ## Trademark Notice

 **UZ LEARN TRY™** is the brand identity of this project.
 The name and materials are provided strictly for personal educational purposes.
 All rights reserved.